Faidarus/Victory_Royale/README.md

 # Objective

-Our group was tasked with working to complete a deliverable as a team, which involved planning, designing and implementing a solution for automating the development workflows and deployments ofexternally developed applications 'Spring Pet Clinic'- one of which serves as a front end client using AngularJS and the other as an API using Java.
+Our group was tasked with working to complete a deliverable as a team, which involved planning, designing and implementing a solution for automating the development workflows and deployments of externally developed applications 'Spring Pet Clinic'- one of which serves as a front end client using AngularJS and the other as an API using Java.

 # Project Management

 **MoSCow Planning**

-MoSCow method was used as a prioritasion technique to decipher what technologies and services that we needed to have in order to deploy the application.
+MoSCow method was used as a prioritasion technique to decipher what technologies and services that were essential to have in order to deploy the application.
 Below is a snapshot of our MosCow method:

 ![link to moscow]